X3I/poketwo.com/_pages/items/stones.md

 You can find the Dawn Stone near the summit of Mt.
 Silver between two trees, inside of a pokeball.
 <img src="https://i.imgur.com/G2Q6vpF.png">

+## Shiny Stone

+You can find the Shiny Stone by entering National Park, and heading straight to the northen most point, and head up the stairs behind the railings.

 ## Evolution Stones

 Celedon & Goldenrod Department Stores sell Evolution Stones on the 4th floor.